-Another post in the English Lake District series!
-This time we go on a favourite Lake District walk.
-The route from Skelwith Bridge to Elter Water and Little Langdale takes in some iconic Lake District views and, I think, is one of the best low level walks in the National Park.
 The walk is a loop and takes about two and a half hours (depending on photo stops and picnics!).
+It is about 10 km, 10.7 km if you extend to take in Chapel Stile (see below).
 There are a couple of steep, rocky bits, but for the most part it is a fairly flat, easy walk.
-Going through a couple of small villages, there are also opportunities to call by for a pint in the pub!
+Going through a couple of small villages, there are also opportunities to call by for a pint in the pub.
 What’s not to like!

 Skelwith Bridge

-Our starting point is at Skelwith Bridge, just a short drive from Ambleside.
-There is some parking available, but it is limited.
-The trail winds its way towards the village of Elterwater along the river and passes Skelwith Force.
+The trail from Skelwith Bridge winds its way towards the village of Elterwater along the river and past Skelwith Force.
 This is quite spectacular, especially after it has rained – and rain is a frequent occurrence in the Lake District!

 Elterwater

-The trail comes out at the carpark in Elterwater.
-It would be possible to park here as an alternative to Skelwith Bridge and have a different starting point to the walk.
 There is a pub in the village, the Britannia Inn, which is popular with hikers.
 In Elterwater, we go left over the bridge and up the road for a few hundred metres before taking the drive off to the right.

 This is signposted to Coniston and marked as a “Challenging Option” for cyclists!